Endnotes

 Brigitae per luadem Christum precamur

 ut nos celeste regnum habere mereamur.
 Amen.”
-Click on your browser's Back button to return.
+Back to text

 12 Giraldus Cambrensis: The History and Topography of Ireland, ed.
-John J. O'Meara, Harmondsworth, Middlesex, Penguin Books, 1982 Click on your browser's Back button to return.
+John J. O'Meara, Harmondsworth, Middlesex, Penguin Books, 1982 Back to text

 17 Coch, John and Carey, John: Celtic Heroic Age, Celtic Studies Publications, Malden, Mass.
-1995 Click on your browser's Back button to return.
+1995 Back to text

-18 Stokes, Whitley, trans: Lives of the Saints from the Book of Lismore, Facsimile Reprint Llanerch Books, Felinfach, 1995 pp 182-200 Click on your browser's Back button to return.
+18 Stokes, Whitley, trans: Lives of the Saints from the Book of Lismore, Facsimile Reprint Llanerch Books, Felinfach, 1995 pp 182-200 Back to text

 21 Capra, Fritjof: The Turning Point, Flamingo, London, 1982.
-See also Capra, Fritjof: The Tao of Physics, Flamingo, 1988 Click on your browser's Back button to return.
+See also Capra, Fritjof: The Tao of Physics, Flamingo, 1988 Back to text